The app, Planet CPH is created by Wonderful Copenhagen - The official tourist organisation of Copenhagen and the Greater

-Planet CPH is a location-based app that serves the user with three different types of content: Nearby sustainable points of interests (POIs), video and text guides with different sustainability topics (for instance biking), and notification tips pushed to the user in specific situations (for instance about public transport when at the airport).
+Planet CPH is a location-based app that serves the user with two different types of content: Nearby sustainable points of interests (POIs) with relevant information and video and text guides with different sustainability topics (for instance biking).

 How is content selected in Planet CPH?

 Every experience, being an activity, a shop, eatery or something else is subject to individual evaluation, and must showcase concrete sustainability initiatives to be featured in the app.
 It can be either be environmental, social and/or economic sustainability.

 Examples of content under the triple bottom line of sustainability

-Environmental sustainability: Biking, activities in and around the clean harbour, clean drinking water in tabs and fountains, restaurants using locally-sourced, organic produce, shops with second-hand or sustainably produced goods, businesses with a focus on resources and circular economy, and organisations working with green energy, green sourcing processes, biodiversity.
+Environmental sustainability: Biking, activities in and around the clean harbour, clean drinking water in tabs, restaurants using locally-sourced, organic produce, shops with second-hand or sustainably produced goods, businesses with a focus on resources and circular economy, and organisations working with green energy, green sourcing processes and/or biodiversity.

 Social sustainability: Public spaces democratically designed for good living, parks and gardens and other places that encourage social togetherness, cultural meetings, interactions between locals and visitors.
 For instance, communal dining but also organisations with altruistic programs and socially sustainably work environments with focus on education and diversity.